-Threat intelligence is evidence-based information or knowledge of the capabilities, techniques, infrastructure, motives, goals, and resources of an existing or emerging threat.
+Cyber threat intelligence is evidence-based information or knowledge of the capabilities, techniques, infrastructure, motives, goals, and resources of an existing or emerging threat.
 This intelligence provides context to better understand and identify adversaries, and as Gartner’s definition of threat intelligence

-Where Does Threat Intelligence Come From?
+Where Does Cyber Threat Intelligence Come From?

 Threat intelligence comes from both internal and external sources, meaning data from both inside and outside of your own network.
-Combining both the internal and external threat intelligence can allow you to better understand the threat landscape or individual profiles of threat actors.
+Combining both internal and external threat intelligence can allow you to better understand the threat landscape or individual profiles of threat actors.

 Internal Threat Intelligence Sources

 reports just to name a few.
 Organizations that use SIEM tools will also have access to several raw sources of internal network event data, like event logs, DNS logs, and firewall logs that can be used to identify and stop threats.
 Incident response reports, which are commonly used to maintain historic knowledge of past incidents, can also be used to provide context and answer questions like who was attacking you, what were their motivation and capabilities, and what indicators of compromise (IOCs) should be monitored to prevent similar attacks in the future?
 Other valuable sources of internal intelligence are retained malware, packet capture, and netflow.

 External Threat Intelligence Sources

 External sources of threat intelligence, just as the name implies, come from outside of your network.
 There are a wide variety of these sources with different structures, intentions, and trustworthiness.
 Open-source intelligence, often referred to as OSINT, includes data from independent security researchers, vendor blogs, and publicly available threat indicator blocklists.
 Another common source of external threat intelligence is a private or commercial threat intelligence feed.
 These threat intelligence feeds are updated sources of indicators or data derived from an outside organization and can include information on suspicious domains, malware hashes, IP addresses, and other IOCs.
 Unlike OSINT feeds

 Threat intelligence can also be collected from partners, peers, vendors, and clients in a sharing environment.
 This is usually seen in an information sharing community, such as an ISAC or ISAO, and includes intelligence that is shared amongst member organizations in a similar industry.
-The increase in information sharing through communities has emerged as a major milestone in the evolution of threat intelligence.
+The increase in information sharing through communities has emerged as a major milestone in the evolution of threat intelligence

-Why is Threat Intelligence Important?
+Why is Cyber Threat Intelligence Important?

 Keeping a network and data secure is becoming increasingly more difficult as the tactics, techniques, and procedures (TTPs) used by cyber threat actors continue to get more sophisticated.
 To avoid a breach, a security team must be right 100 percent of the time with no exceptions.
 On the other hand, for a threat actor to be successful, they just have to get lucky once.
 With their singular focus on working their way into organizations, attackers always have the upper hand in this situation.
 Attackers can decide whether to target humans, unpatched vulnerabilities, purchase hacking tools on the dark web, and more.
 In order to level the playing field, security teams can tap into available threat intelligence to gain greater visibility into what potential threats to be prepared for and how to best prevent and mitigate as many of them as possible.
 By combining threat intelligence with internal telemetry, you can begin to get an understanding of not only what is happening within your network, but can also help you establish a proactive stance and be informed and better prepared for potential threats or blind spots in your defense.
 Threat intelligence has become a necessity and by leveraging actionable threat intelligence

-Types of Threat Intelligence
+Types of Cyber Threat Intelligence

 Strategic Threat Intelligence